ExchangeBC/BCDevExchange-app/README.md

 This app does not call any APIs, yet...

-*We are open to pull requests! just check out our [CONTIBUTING.md](https://github.com/BCDevExchange/BCDevExchange-app/blob/master/CONTRIBUTING.md) for the details*
+*We are open to pull requests!
+Just check out our [CONTIBUTING.md](https://github.com/BCDevExchange/BCDevExchange-app/blob/master/CONTRIBUTING.md) for the details.*

 ## Development ##